jiahaoli57/FinOL/docs/source/key_features/models.rst

 Image Representation Models
 -------------------------------
-In addition to time-series data, ``FinOL`` also provides image representation models.
+In addition to time series data, ``FinOL`` also provides image representation models.
 These models are designed to extract meaningful representations from financial images, such as charts, graphs, and other visual data.
 By doing so, it enables researchers to harness the wealth of information contained in visual formats, which can be crucial for tasks like pattern recognition,